 The Charles Moyer Human Rights Fellowship honors the life and work of Charles Moyer, whose professional career has been devoted to the international protection of human rights, and who was the first Secretary of the Inter-American Court of Human Rights.

-As part of a five-year project to explore the relationship between economic inequality and human rights, the Rapoport Center is offering summer fellowships in 2018 for UT law and graduate students to intern with organizations collaborating/based in the Global South, working on issues of labor, human rights, and inequality.
+As part of a five-year project to explore the relationship between economic inequality and human rights, the Rapoport Center is offering summer fellowships in 2018 for UT law and graduate students to intern with organizations collaborating/based in the Global South, working on issues of human rights, and inequality - particularly in the areas of labor and natural resource governance.

 This list of human rights organizations, while by no means comprehensive, can be used as a starting point for students to search for opportunities around the world.
 Organizations where former Rapoport Center Fellows have worked are marked.